rubensworks/jsonld-context-parser.js/README.md

 * Expand prefixes and `@vocab` in string values, `@id`, `@type` and `@reverse`.
 * Context validation according to the [JSON-LD](https://json-ld.org/) specification while parsing (_can be disabled_).
 * Term expansion with the `ContextParser.expandTerm` helper function.
+* IRI compacting with the `ContextParser.compactIri` helper function.

 Example input (with base IRI set to `http://example.org/base`):
 ```jsonld